NessieNono/Monotype/README.md

 - [x] Animation on page load of front page
 - [x] Create lite monochrome theme
-- [ ] Implement Bouncing Title
+- [x] Implement Bouncing Title
-- [ ] Make pages slide with animation
+- [ ] Make pages slide across with animation
 - [ ] Automate Date Entries on each of the entries
-- [ ] There is a timer, and work automatically saves after some time
+- [ ] There is a digital timer, and work automatically saves after some time
-- [ ] ActiveRouteActivated
+- [x] ActiveRouteActivated
 - [ ] Animations to seem dynamic
 - [ ] Add word count on the bottom
 - [ ] Add option to start/reset timer
+- [ ] Confirmation after a create entry
+- [ ] Make the icons only if on phone

 ## Home Page